-As part of the Pathogen Desktop Risk Analysis, the entire extent of the City of Joondalup was acquired with 0.5m high resolution multi-spectral imagery.
+As part of the Pathogen Desktop Risk Analysis, the entire extent of the City of Joondalup was acquired with 0.5m resolution multi-spectral imagery.
 This involves aerial photography being acquired through a fly over of the area.
-The imagery includes a near-infrared spectral band that is sensitive to changes in chlorophyll and cell structure of vegetation and can be utilised to assess changes in the vigour and condition of trees and plants over time.
+The imagery is provided in a near-infrared spectral band that is sensitive to changes in chlorophyll and cell structure of vegetation and can be utilised to assess changes in the vigour and condition of trees and plants over a certain time period.

-The imagery acquired provides baseline information on the City's vegetation and can be used to monitor the ongoing condition of the City's parks and natural areas to determine areas that may be affected by pathogens by identifying declining health of the vegetation.
-Variations in vigour are shown as differences in the intensity of red as seen in Figure 7.
+The imagery acquired provides baseline information on the City's vegetation and can be used to monitor the ongoing condition of the City's parks and natural areas to determine areas that are affected by pathogens by identifying declining health of the vegetation.
+Changes in condition are shown in shades of red, as seen in Figure 7.
 The imagery can also be a valuable tool in assessing improvement in vegetation vigour for parks and natural areas that have been confirmed as having pathogens present and have had treatment applied.

-The imagery also has a number of applications other than for pathogen management.
+The multi-spectral imagery also has a number of applications other than for pathogen management.
 For example the imagery can be utilised to provide baseline information on the extent of the City's vegetation in terms of canopy cover and can be used to monitor the progress of rehabilitation or weed management within parks and natural areas.